Heart Sutra: Historical titles

-The titles of the earliest extant manuscripts of the Heart Sutra all includes the words "hṛdaya" or "heart" and "prajñāpāramitā" or "perfection of wisdom".
+The titles of the earliest extant manuscripts of the Heart Sutra all include the words "hṛdaya" or "heart" and "prajñāpāramitā" or "perfection of wisdom".
 Beginning from the 8th century and continuing at least until the 13th century, the titles of the Indic manuscripts of the Heart Sutra contained the words "bhagavatī" or "mother of all buddhas" and "prajñāpāramitā".

 Later Indic manuscripts have more varied titles.

 Titles in use today

 In the western world, this sutra is known as the Heart Sutra (a translation derived from its most common name in East Asian countries).
 But it is also sometimes called the Heart of Wisdom Sutra.
 In Tibet, Mongolia and other regions influenced by Vajrayana, it is known as The [Holy] Mother of all Buddhas Heart (Essence) of the Perfection of Wisdom.